Serious Fun: How Guided Play Extends Children's Learning

 Publish Date: January 2019

-Coming soon!
-Download this study guide for additional strategies on how to implement, observe, and assess playful learning in the classroom.
+Download the study guide for additional strategies on how to implement, observe, and assess playful learning in the classroom.

 The powerful impact of play-based learning - In this webinar, Psychology expert Kathy Hirsh-Pasek and policy analyst Shayna Cook, dig into the latest research on why play is critical to children’s learning and development.
 This video will help educators learn strategies to gently guide play in ways that boost knowledge and skill development.
 Administrators and policy makers will discover why recent brain research supports increased time for play-based learning.